open-AIMS/ReefModEngine.jl/docs/src/results_store.md

 ## ResultStore Struct

 The results stores holds all model outputs from both counterfactuals and interventions.
 Information about scenarios is stored in the scenario field of the result store.
+The reps field the result store is exactly have the number of scenarios contained in the scenario dataframe and results YAX dataset.
+This is because the api forces counterfactuals to be evaluated with every intervention run.

 Model inputs are stored in the`results` field of the store and contains the following
 variables: